Trent Bridge: Ground

-Trent Bridge is considered to be one of the best grounds in the world to watch cricket.

-Trent Bridge's pavilion, kept within the architectural parameters of its 1889 foundation, is thought of as one of the most renowned trademarks of cricket because it faces the wicket at an angle.
+Trent Bridge is considered to be one of the most beautiful grounds in world cricket.
+Its pavilion, retaining the architectural parameters of its 1889 foundation, is very well known in world cricket because it faces the wicket at an angle.
 Recent developments include the £7.2 million Radcliffe Road Cricket Centre, opened in 1998 and the state of the art £1.9 million Fox Road stand, which has received awards for its architectural excellence.
 The latter includes a modernistic aircraft-wing roof and was opened in 2002 despite a conflict with a small group of local residents over the lack of sunlight that this would cause to their properties.

 Commencing in 2007, Trent Bridge has undergone redevelopment with the construction of a new stand to replace the Parr Stand and West Wing and the addition of one to five rows of extra seating at the front of several of the other stands.
 This increased capacity from 15,358 to 17,500, and the work was completed in time for the 2008 Test match against New Zealand.
 The stand was officially opened on 5 June by Prince Philip.
-The stand continued to be officially called the ’New Stand’ for a number of years, also being referred to as the Bridgford Road Stand, before being renamed the Smith Cooper Stand in a sponsorship deal from March 2016.
+The stand continued to be officially called the 'New Stand' for a number of years, also being referred to as the Bridgford Road Stand, before being renamed the Smith Cooper Stand in a sponsorship deal from March 2016.

-Bowling takes place from the Pavilion End and the Radcliffe Road End, with the wickets laid square of the Fox Road, William Clarke and Smith Cooper Stands.
+Bowling takes place from the Stuart Broad End (named the Pavilion End until September 2023 with the official renaming on 18 July 2024) and the Radcliffe Road End, with the wickets laid square of the Fox Road, William Clarke and Smith Cooper Stands.

-Test match records

-In Test matches held at the Trent Bridge, the highest team total is 658 for 8 declared, scored by England against Australia in 1938.
-The lowest team total is 60, scored by Australia against England in 2015, and Stuart Broad also took 8-15 for England against Australia during the same match, in just one innings, as he did not bowl in the second innings.
-Denis Compton scored 278 against Pakistan in 1954.
-Sachin Tendulkar also passed the 11,000-run mark in the npower Second Test in 2007.
-In 2013, Australia's Ashton Agar achieved the highest Test score by a number eleven batsman whilst on debut.
-Stuart Broad got his 300th test wicket and James Anderson got his 300th home wicket at Trent Bridge.
-Broad got his during the 8-15 innings, on his first wicket against Chris Rogers.
-Anderson took his 300th home wicket against South Africa against Dean Elgar on 14 July 2017.

-In Tests, the leading run-scorers in this venue are Mike Atherton (1,083 runs), Denis Compton (955 runs) and Graham Gooch (936 runs).
-The leading wicket-takers are James Anderson (64 wickets), Alec Bedser (41 wickets), and Stuart Broad (40 wickets).